 Some antifungals should not be taken during pregnancy, while others may interfere with the male and female reproductive systems.
 Individuals who are pregnant, or planning to have children, should check with a doctor.

 If the skin is very sore and there is a lot of swelling, the doctor may recommend using hydrocortisone.
-Low-dose hydrocortisone medications can be bought OTC - higher doses will require a prescription.
+Low-dose hydrocortisone medications can be bought OTC or online - higher doses will require a prescription.

 Steps can be taken at home